Tropes the brothers have in common

 - Badass Biker: Bends gives him a shark-themed motorcycle, though even as a human he was a biker.

-- Genius Bruiser: Is the smartest of the brothers, but is handy in a fight.
+- Genius Bruiser: Is the smartest of the brothers, but is just as handy in a fight.

 The inventor of the group, Clint was transformed into a hammerhead shark.
 Tropes associated with Clint/Jab: